Eyeing a Kia Forte? Smart choice, but which year is the winner?

 - Risks of engine fires due to HECU short circuits

-Not deal-breakers, but certainly something to bear in mind.
+Not deal-breakers, but certainly something to keep in careful consideration.

 The Worst Years: 2010, 2012

 Now for the years you want to avoid like the plague: 2010 and 2012.
 Why?
-Let me count the ways:
+Let me enumerate the ways:

 2010 Kia Forte: